www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t8-maintain-live-server.md

 * Check via browser, if there are client side errors.
 * Check htop.
 ## Open Tasks
-* [ ] Require authorization for `net/splitcells/website/layout/build.html`
-    * [x] Implement a new ProjectsRendererExtension for this. -> BuildExtension
-    * [ ] Register extension to ProjectsRenderer. -> Something is not working there.
-    * [ ] Delete the current implementation inside ProjectsRendererI.
 * [ ] Upgrade Debian.
 * [ ] Create dedicated logging services.
     * [x] Move from Dockerfile to Podman compose. -> Create dedicated docker compose for additional optional infrastructure.